jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-01-15.md

 Anything arising at the meeting or not on the agenda.
 Go around the table asking each attendee if they have any other business they want to address.

 Notes:
+ * Lance suggests a Mission and Vision Statement.
+ * Provide a register somewhere which identifies donations by various members, miscellaneous items like food, banking costs, google account subscriptions, etc.
+ * Note transactions through the year, to develop a budget for next year.

-Completed / Agreed   ✔ / ✘
+Completed / Agreed   ✔